ksoft-nguyen/ksoft-nguyen/README.md

-# Hi there, I'm Nguyen Trung Kien or you can call me Kenny 👋
+# Hi there, I'm Kien Nguyen or you can call me Kenny 👋

 ### 👨‍💻 Software Engineer | Full Stack Developer | DevOps Engineer